 Deanna Minich, MS, PhD, CNS, IFM Certified Practitioner, is a Functional Medicine nutritionist, researcher, and author.
 Her 20 years of experience in the nutrition field led her to develop an integrated approach to nutrition called Food & Spirit, a framework that integrates the physical, emotional, mental, and spiritual aspects of health.
-She is the author of five books on wellness and over 40 scientific publications.
+She is the author of five books on wellness and over 40 scientific publications and currently serves on the Board of Directors for the American Nutrition Association.
 She has trained in Functional Medicine for the past decade with the “father of Functional Medicine,” Dr. Jeffrey Bland, as her mentor and has served on the Nutrition Advisory Board for The Institute for Functional Medicine.

 Currently, she teaches as part of the Biotransformation Advanced Practice Module, with a focus on food and lifestyle approaches to whole-self detox.
 Her academic background is in nutritional science, including a master of science degree in human nutrition and dietetics from the University of Illinois at Chicago (1995) and a PhD in medical sciences (nutrition) from the University of Groningen in the Netherlands (1999).
 In conjunction with her academic degrees and extensive teaching experience at the university level, she is both a fellow (FACN) and a certified nutrition specialist (CNS) through the American College of Nutrition and has also received education in Functional Medicine through The Institute for Functional Medicine.